mennowitteveen/pgsbenchmark/README.md

 The platform for privacy-preserving benchmarks for polygenic prediction.

 It is potentially useful for:
-1.	**People that develop PGS methods -> t**he data on pgsbenchmark.org allows them to benchmark their approach and provides everything needed for developing a PGS method.
+1.	**People that develop PGS methods ->** The data on pgsbenchmark.org allows them to benchmark their approach and provides everything needed for developing a PGS method.
 2.	**People that are looking for a PGS method to use ->** They can see which method is currently state-of-the-art.

 <br>